 Rats also have much longer tails.
 An adult rat's tail will typically measure around 7 to 9 inches, whereas a mouse tail is more likely to be between 3 and 4 inches.

 Rat tails are also thicker and more rubbery in appearance, while mice tails are thinner and more string-like.

 3. Shape of Head

+The other strong visual clue that is useful for telling these rodents apart is head shape.
 Essentially, mice have small, triangular heads, whereas the rat head is chunkier and less pointed.

 If you have a wild rodent living in your house and you are not sure what type it is, one way to identify the rodent without even actually seeing it is to look out for droppings.

 Mice droppings are much smaller, measuring around 1/8 inch long and they are pointed at both ends.
 Rat droppings measure around 5/8 inch long and are curvy, almost like miniature dark bananas.